Proximity effects of vortices in neutron $^3P_2$ superfluids in neutron stars: Vortex core transitions and covalent bonding of vortex molecules: Summary and Discussion

-In this paper, we have not considered a $^1S_0$ paring, but the phase diagram under the coexistence of $^1S_0$ and $^3P_2$ superfluids is quite different from the one of $^3P_2$ superfluids \cite{Yasui:2020xqb}.
+Here, let us discuss other phases of $^3P_2$ superfluids.
+In this paper, we have not considered a $^1S_0$ paring, but the phase diagram under the coexistence of $^1S_0$ and $^3P_2$ superfluids is quite different from the one of solely $^3P_2$ superfluids and the most region is occupied by the $D_4$BN phase \cite{Yasui:2020xqb}.
 Vortex states in this case will be also one direction to be explored.
-In addition, vortex states in the ferromagnetic phase, that was found in the region close to the critical temperature without quasi-classical approximation \cite{Mizushima:2021qrz}, are also worth to be studied.
+In addition, vortex states in the ferromagnetic phase, that was found in the region close to the critical temperature without quasiclassical approximation \cite{Mizushima:2021qrz}, are also worth to be studied.

 Quark matter consisting of diquark condensations exhibiting color superconductivity may exist in the region deeper than nuclear matter in neutron star cores.
-A quark-hadron continuity for two-flavor quarks was suggested to continulusly connect the $^3P_2$ superfluid (nuclear matter) to a two-flavor quark matter called the 2SC+dd phase through crossover (rather than a phase transition) \cite{Fujimoto:2019sxg}, and vortex structures in the 2SC+dd phase were studied in Refs.~\cite{Fujimoto:2020dsa,Fujimoto:2021bes,Fujimoto:2021wsr}.
+A quark-hadron continuity for two-flavor quarks was suggested to continuously connect the $^3P_2$ superfluid (nuclear matter) to a two-flavor quark matter called the 2SC + dd phase through crossover (rather than a phase transition) \cite{Fujimoto:2019sxg}, and vortex structures in the 2SC + dd phase were studied in Refs.~\cite{Fujimoto:2020dsa,Fujimoto:2021bes,Fujimoto:2021wsr}.
 It will be interesting to study whether vortex molecule structures found in this paper is preserved or deformed through the quark-hadron continuity.

-A phase transition due to unbinding of a vortex and an anti-vortex is known as the Berezinskii-Kosterlitz-Thouless (BKT) transition in two spatial dimension.
-Recently, a novel type of BKT transition due to vortex molecules was found in two-component systems \cite{Kobayashi:2018ezm}.
-Therefore, the BKT transition of neutron $^3P_2$ superfluids confined in a quasi-two dimensional plane should be an interesting subject.

 Finally, apart from $^3P_2$ superfluids, spin-2 spinor ultracold atomic BECs are also $J=2$ condensates whose ground states are possibly nematic phase \cite{Zhou:2006fd,Semenoff:2006vv, Uchino:2010,Uchino:2010pf,Borgh:2016cco,Kobayashi:2021arv} although the current experiments of $^{87}$Rb atoms imply their ground state to be in the cyclic or nematic phase \cite{Schmaljohann:2004,Chang:2004,Kuwamoto:2004,Widera:2006,Tojo:2008,Tojo:2009}.
 Nematic spin-2 BECs share almost the same bosonic properties with $^3P_2$ superfluids, and thus admit the same order parameter manifold and non-Abelian half-quantized vortices \cite{Uchino:2010pf,Borgh:2016cco}.
 Therefore, our present results for the dimerization of vortex molecules are also applicable to spin-2 nematic BECs which can be experimentally testable in principle.